oeloeloel/forked/app/story.md

 Actions get things done.
 You can drop an action into a chunk like this:

 ```
+^^^
-^^^inventory_add "pith helmet" ^^^
+inventory_add "pith helmet"
+^^^
 ```

-The action `inventory_add` is a custom command that is included with Forked.
-If you're making an adventure game, the inventory will help you keep track of any items your player character posesses.
-In this case, we have added an attractive, yet sturdy, pith helmet to the player's inventory.

-Actions are wrapped with three tick ` symbols on each side.
+Actions begin and end with three caret ^ symbols on the line above and another three carets on the line below.
+On the lines in-between, you can issue commands.

+In this case, we are telling Forked to add a sturdy, yet attractive, "pith helmet" to the player's inventory.
+Forked comes with some useful commands added, including the ability to store and retrieve items from an inventory.
+More about custom commands later.

 When you drop an action into a chunk like this, it will run once, each time this chunk is loaded.
 That's the perfect time to add or remove an item to your inventory.